 Sometimes, the interior of the eye can be subjected to a buildup of pressure.
 This results in a condition known as Glaucoma.
 The pressure pushes the blood vessels that carry blood to the retina and optic nerve leading to its damage.
-As a consequence vision is gradually lost.
+Therefore you loss your vision gradually.
 People with Type 2 diabetes are twice as likely to develop glaucoma as compared to non-diabetics.

 The risk of glaucoma increases with age and the duration of time for which a person has diabetes.
 There are several treatments for glaucoma.
 Some of these involve the use of drugs to reduce pressure in the eye, while other treatments involve surgery.

-If the normally clear lens in your eye becomes cloudy, blocking light, it is known as a cataract.
+If the normally clear lens in your eye becomes cloudy, blocking light, then doctors conclude it as a cataract.
 People with Type 2 diabetes are twice as likely to develop cataracts .It leads to blurred vision.
 Sunglasses or glare control glasses can go a long way towards preventing mild cataracts.
 For cataracts that interfere greatly with vision, surgery often helps people see clearly again.

 Diabetes can rupture the small blood vessels that supply blood to the retina, causing them to leak blood onto the retina.
 This condition is known as diabetic retinopathy.
-The simple truth is that the longer you have had diabetes, the more likely you are to develop retinopathy.
+The simple truth is that the long duration of diabetes can lead to retinopathy.
 If it is diagnosed early enough, retinopathy can often be slowed or stopped altogether.

 High blood sugar, high blood pressure, duration of diabetes and heredity are important factors influencing the development of diabetic retinopathy.
 Diabetics who keep their sugar levels closer to normal are less likely to have retinopathy.
-Huge strides have been made in the treatment of diabetic retinopathy and various treatment options are available.
+Thus huge strides have been made in the treatment of diabetic retinopathy and various treatment options are available.
 However, the success of these treatments is linked to early diagnosis.
-Once the damaged has occurred, the effects are usually permanent.
+Once the damage has occurred, the effects are usually permanent.

-What steps can be taken to prevent eye problems?
+What steps you can take to prevent eye problems?

 All it takes is a little attention to a few details: